Skip site navigation

 4. The overload is for a specific time period and a certain amount of money.

-6. The request must be submitted in advance of overload period.
+5. The request must be submitted in advance of overload period.

-7. The period of time is arranged so that it does not interfere with employee's regular duties.
+6. The period of time is arranged so that it does not interfere with employee's regular duties.

-8. The employee has permission of supervisor to work on an overload basis.
+7. The employee has permission of supervisor to work on an overload basis.

-9. No overloads for Non-exempt staff.
+8. No overloads for Non-exempt staff.

 Procedures

-3. All PHR overload requests will include:
+2. All Workday overload requests will include:

-1. One of two overload types:
+1. One of two overload types in the Supplemental Pay Job Family:

-2. Non-teaching - non-teaching, administrative overload;
+2. Non-Teaching Overload Job Profile - non-teaching, administrative overload;

 2. Specific beginning and end date of project;